BenJBailey/benstandup/README.md

     Recurring Payments for forms
     Store meeting

-Friday

-    Recurring Payments for forms

 Monday

     Recurring Payments for forms
+    Planning for deployment of Alex's work

+Tuesday

+    Recurring Payments for forms?